GOP commission refuses to certify New Mexico primary vote

+The commission's members include Cowboys for Trump co-founder Couy Griffin, who ascribes to unsubstantiated claims that former President Donald Trump won the 2020 election.
+Griffin was convicted of illegally entering restricted U.S. Capitol grounds — though not the building — amid the riots on Jan.
+6, 2021, and is scheduled for sentencing later this month.
+He acknowledged that the standoff over this primary could delay the outcome of local election races.

-“I have huge concerns with these voting machines,” said Otero County Commissioner Vickie Marquardt on Monday.
+“I have huge concerns with these voting machines,” Otero County Commissioner Vickie Marquardt said Monday.
 “When I certify stuff that I don’t know is right, I feel like I’m being dishonest because in my heart I don’t know if it is right.”

+The commission’s vote is the latest example of how conspiracy theories and misinformation are affecting the integrity of local elections across the U.S. Trump has continued to describe the 2020 election as “rigged” or “stolen,” despite a coalition of top government and industry officials calling it the "most secure in American history.”

-Dominion’s systems have been unjustifiably attacked since the 2020 election by people who embraced the false belief that the election was stolen from former President Donald Trump.
+Dominion’s systems also have been unjustifiably attacked since the 2020 election by people who embraced the false belief that the election was stolen from Trump.
 The company has filed defamation lawsuits in response to incorrect and outrageous claims made by high-profile Trump allies.

 New Mexico’s Dominion machines have been disparaged repeatedly by David and Erin Clements of Las Cruces in their review of the 2020 election in Otero County and voter registration rolls at the request of the commission.
 The Clements are traveling advocates for “forensic” reviews of the 2020 election and offer their services as election experts and auditors to local governments.
 Election officials including County Clerk Robyn Holmes say the Clements are not certified auditors nor experts in election protocols.